President Biden ends 2024 reelection bid and endorses VP Harris

 President Joe Biden dropped out of the 2024 race for the White House on Sunday, ending his bid for reelection following a disastrous debate with Donald Trump that raised questions about his fitness for office just months before the election.
 He endorsed his Vice President Kamala Harris as the Democratic nominee for President, but a smooth transition is by no means assured.

 The decision comes after escalating pressure from the president’s Democratic allies to step aside following the June 27 debate, in which the president trailed off, often gave nonsensical answers and failed to call out the former president’s many falsehoods.
-Shortly after announcing his withdrawal from the race, President Biden endorsed Vice President Kamala Harris to take on Trump, and encouraged his party to united behind her.
+Shortly after announcing his withdrawal from the race, President Biden endorsed Vice President Kamala Harris to take on Trump, and encouraged his party to unite behind her.

 Mr. Biden plans to serve out the remainder of his term in office, which ends at noon ET on Jan.
 20, 2025.